Frequently Asked Questions

 What kind of loans does Florence provide?

-Florence Finance does not lend directly to SMEs.
-Our concept is based on lending to existing credit providers and lending platforms in an intermediate step.
+Florence Finance was not set up to lend directly to SMEs.
+Our concept is based on lending to/through existing credit providers and lending platforms in an intermediate step.
 Generally, we provide funding on terms similar to – or actually even slightly better than – existing funding mechanisms.
 Competing with legacy funders (or banks, that is) on price is not our goal.
-We want to create an alternative source of funding in order to reduce dependence as a factor for both lenders and borrowers.
-We're aiming to drive the adoption of crypto on the whole.
+We want to create an alternative source of funding in order to reduce dependence on TradFi for both lenders and borrowers whilst aiming to drive the adoption of crypto on the whole.

 Who are the lenders?

 Florence Finance has fully KYC- and AML-compliant funding partners.
 All of the loans are underwritten and backed by them.
-Loan-vault tokens – we're talking about tokenized loan vault participations here – can be gained by third parties in the secondary market through Curve.
+Loan-vault tokens – we're talking about tokenized loan vault participations here – can be gained by third parties in the secondary market through Camelot FLR/USDC liquidity pool.

 I want to become a borrower.
 How do I get approved?